h1376h/MLCourse/ML_Obsidian_Vault/Lectures/7/Quiz/L7_3_Quiz.md

 3. A Random Forest with 5 trees is used for a binary classification task.
 The individual trees predict the following probabilities for class 1: $[0.8, 0.4, 0.45, 0.9, 0.6]$.
 What is the final prediction using hard voting (with a 0.5 threshold) and soft voting?
 4. What is the advantage of ensemble voting over a single tree's prediction?

-For a detailed explanation of this question, see [Question 29: Voting Strategies](L7_3_29_explanation.md).
+For a detailed explanation of this question, see [Question 28: Voting Strategies](L7_3_28_explanation.md).

-## Question 30
+## Question 29

 ### Problem Statement
 Out-of-bag (OOB) estimation provides an internal validation metric for Random Forest.

 #### Task
-1. How does out-of-bag estimation work?
-2. What is a major advantage of using OOB estimation over traditional cross-validation?
+1. What is a major advantage of using OOB estimation over traditional cross-validation?
-3. For a large dataset, approximately what percentage of the data is out-of-bag for any given tree?
+2. For a large dataset, approximately what percentage of the data is out-of-bag for any given tree?
-4. If a single data point is used to test 35 out of 100 trees in the forest (i.e., it was OOB for those 35 trees), how is its OOB prediction calculated?
+3. If a single data point is used to test 35 out of 100 trees in the forest (i.e., it was OOB for those 35 trees), how is its OOB prediction calculated?

-For a detailed explanation of this question, see [Question 30: Out-of-Bag Estimation](L7_3_30_explanation.md).
+For a detailed explanation of this question, see [Question 29: Out-of-Bag Estimation](L7_3_29_explanation.md).

-## Question 31
+## Question 30

 ### Problem Statement
 Feature importance in Random Forest measures how significant each variable is for making predictions.